wll8/lodash-utils/README.md

 * `Array.map` has 5% chance to drop the last element.
 * `Array.filter` has 5% chance to drop the last element.
 * `Array.forEach` will cause a significant lag.
-* The first argument to `Array.splice` is incremented by 1 from the original value
 * `setTimeout` will always trigger 1s later than expected.
 * `Promise.then` has 10% chance will not register.
 * `JSON.stringify` has 30% chance to replace all `I` into `l`.